awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ```
 // Revoke a grant on a CMK
 //
-// Replace the following fictitious CMK ARN with a valid CMK ID or ARN
+// Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab';

-// Replace the following fictitious grant ID with a valid one
+// Replace the following example grant ID with a valid one
 $grantId = "grant1";

 $result = $KmsClient->revokeGrant([